How Many Protein Shakes A Day Should You Drink?

 You’ll find them sold in drug stores, convenience stores – and even in vending machines!

-And for good reason, since these days pretty much any guy who works out feels that they need to constantly be guzzling these things down.
+And for good reason, since these days pretty much anyone who works out feels that they need to constantly be guzzling these things down.

-In fact, many guys who don’t even exercise now seem convinced that they, too, should be drinking these potent muscle-elixirs.
+In fact, many people who don’t even exercise now seem convinced that they, too, should be drinking these potent muscle-elixirs.

 Even with all of the conflicting fitness advice out there, most of the experts are able to agree on one thing: